Book same-day appointments โ€” Call (03) 7057 7284

 What is sciatica and what causes it?

-How long does sciatica take to heal with treatment?
+How long does sciatica take to settle with treatment?

 Should I see a physio or osteopath for sciatica?

 Both are effective for sciatica.
 Physiotherapy focuses on neural mobilisation, exercise rehabilitation, and movement retraining.
 Osteopathy takes a whole-body approach, addressing spinal joint restrictions, pelvic alignment, and soft tissue tension that may be contributing to nerve compression.
-At Injury Active Clinic, our team can coordinate your care across both disciplines.
+At IAC, our team coordinates care so you can access both.

 Book Your Assessment